berlinplan/berlinplan.github.io/readme.md

 > while migrants reject the traditions of people in a psychopathic system, which led populations, cultures, and values of their countries be vanished, a migrant, who leave his country Against social  & Religious Principal, to endorse a more Psychopathic System which perpetuates inequality, is fully psychopathegriert.
 (186)

-#### why Economy prefer the new psychopathegrated population instead of old population?
+#### why Economy prefer a psychopathegrated population to an organic population?

 > The lowered affinity of migrants towards their original values increases their susceptibility to psychopathological integration.